diku-dk/futhark/docs/c-api.rst

 .. _opaques:

-Opaque values
+Opaque Values
 ~~~~~~~~~~~~~

 Each instance of a complex type in an entry point (records, nested
 tuples, etc) is represented by an opaque C struct named
 ``futhark_opaque_foo``.
 In the general case, ``foo`` will be a hash
 of the internal representation.
-However, if you insert explicit type
+However, if you insert an explicit
-annotations in the entry point (and the type name contains only
+type annotations in the entry point (and the type name contains only
-characters valid for C identifiers), the indicated name will be used.
+characters valid in C identifiers), that name will be used.
+Note that
-Note that arrays contain brackets, which are usually not valid in
+arrays contain brackets, which are not valid in identifiers.
+Defining
-identifiers.
-Defining a simple type abbreviation is the best way
+a type abbreviation is the best way around this.
-around this.

 The API for opaque values is similar to that of arrays, and the same
 rules for memory management apply.
 You cannot construct them from